Table of Contents

 3. Assignments and Final Project

-- There will be five homeworks, one for each main topics covered in this course
+- There will be four homeworks, one for each main topics covered in this course

 - Each homework assignment is worth 15%.